MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## FAQ and Troubleshooting

-**Question: I am experiencing poor performance or throttling during migration.**
+**Question: I am experiencing poor performance or throttling during migration.**</br>
 Answer:  Please check up guidance in this document, plus refer to Please refer to [Avoid getting throttled or blocked in SharePoint Online](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information on Microsoft throttling guidance.
 For specific tools configuration or questions, please contact your third party tools vendor for more information.

 **Question: I'm continually getting throttled while I am attempting to migrate.
-Can Microsoft turn off the throttle to help me with migration?**
+Can Microsoft turn off the throttle to help me with migration?**</br>
 Answer: Throttling is in place to protect the reliability and availability of the service.
 Throttling rules cannot be disabled or suspended.
 Please refer to [Avoid getting throttled or blocked in SharePoint Online](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information.
 </br></br>

+**Question: If you cannot turn off the throttle, what can I do if I am being throttled or experience poor performance?**</br>
+Answer:  Here are some quick self-help checks to consider:</br>

+- Try to migrate during off-peak business hours
+- If you are experiencing slowness, make sure you are not running any unnecessary software which may compete with migration resources.
+This includes disk IO, network bandwidth, or antivirus software.
+- Check with your software provider to ensure you are migrating to SPO/OneDrive using *app-based authentication*.
+Migration is a background task and should not be run in user mode.
+If attempted to migrate in user mode, it can trigger larger than normal throttling.
+</br></br>

-**Question: My migration is blocked with consistent high volume of Http 503 errors (“Server Too Busy”) ?**
+**Question: My migration is blocked with consistent high volume of Http 503 errors (“Server Too Busy”) ?**</br>
 Answer: If you are experiencing a high volume of HTTP 503 responses blocking your migration for extended period of time, please follow the steps below to create a support ticket.
 1. Navigate to https://admin.microsoft.com
 2. Ensure you are using the new admin center preview.